-- a gross fault in connection with the making of each of such statements and release of each document; - 146.
+- 144. All of the Individual Respondents were mandataries or other representatives of TRQ who made public oral statements in the Impugned Statements relating to TRQ's business or affairs that contained misrepresentations; - 145.
+The Respondents (a) knew or should have known at the time the Impugned Statements were made that the Impugned Statements contained a misrepresentation or deliberately avoided acquiring such knowledge at or before that time; or (b) were guilty of a gross fault in connection with the making of each of such statements; - 146.
 In light of the Respondents' failure to disclose material adverse facts, their portrayal of TRQ's business, affairs and operations was inaccurate and incomplete; - 147.
 Had these material facts been disclosed, the Applicant and Class Members would not have purchased TRQ's securities or would not have purchased them at artificially-inflated prices; - 148.
-The Respondents knew that the Impugned Statements, Impugned Rio Documents/Statements and Impugned Documents would be disseminated to the public who relied on these statements and documents to make informed financial decisions:
+The Respondents knew that the Impugned Statements and Impugned Documents would be disseminated to the public who relied on these statements and documents to make informed financial decisions;